dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmQStarVerificationDelay:

     :ref:`QStar Verification Delay <dcmQStarVerificationDelay>`",string,"Delay for Verification of Access State after objects stored on QStar Tape File System in ISO-8601 duration format PnDTnHnMnS.
-If absent, Access State of objects stored objects stored on QStar Tape File System will not be verified.
+If absent, Access State of objects stored on QStar Tape File System will not be verified.

     (dcmQStarVerificationDelay)"
     "
     .. _dcmQStarVerificationURL:

     :ref:`QStar Verification URL <dcmQStarVerificationURL>`",string,"URL of QStar Archive Storage Manager WEB Services - including username and password (http://username:password@qstar.host:port/) - invoked for Verification of Access State after objects stored on QStar Tape File System.
-If absent, Access State of objects stored objects stored on QStar Tape File System will not be verified.
+If absent, Access State of objects stored on QStar Tape File System will not be verified.

     (dcmQStarVerificationURL)"
     "